Learn Digital Collections Stewardship with On-Demand Courses

 Creating and sharing digital collections is an important way that libraries can share and preserve unique local history, culture, stories, and artifacts.
 Digital collections offer an opportunity to represent a diversity of experiences and voices in your community that may be missing from your physical collection.

-Planning, creating, managing, and preserving digital collections, however, can be resource-intensive work that requires technology, new skills, and an ongoing commitment to maintain them.
+Planning, creating, managing, preserving, and sharing digital collections, however, can be resource-intensive work that requires technology, new skills, and an ongoing commitment to maintain them.
 Understanding the full lifecycle of digital stewardship is critical to successful digital collections.

 The need—and challenges—for digital stewardship training

 A pressing concern for staff at tribal libraries, archives, and museums is managing, preserving, and caring for the diverse cultural heritage materials in their holdings.
-And, like many staff at TALMs, small and rural public library staff also face barriers to accessing training and resources to digitize their collections.
+And, like many staff at tribal archives, libraries, museums, and small public libraries (TALMs), small and rural public library staff also face barriers to accessing training and resources to digitize their collections.